Martin-Weiss/rke-upgrade-sles/README.md

 - create a user in SUSE Manager that has the right to adjust software channel assignments on target systems

-- adjust start.sh to the environment (stages, channel-names, SUSE Manager user)
+- create / adjust start.sh-<version> to the environment (stages, channel-names, SUSE Manager user)

+- adjust the start.sh version to be used in create-rke-upgrade-sles-script-secret.sh

 - run create-rke-upgrade-sles-script-secret.sh to update the secret